llaske/sugarizer/docs/tutorial_step4.md

 Then stop the activity by clicking on the Stop button to the right.

 Relaunch it.
 You will retrieve the same drawing.
 That what the Journal is for: take care of your work without need to save it.
 Stop the activity again and go to the home view.
 Now just let the mouse on the Paint icon without clicking on it.
-A popup will appear.
+A popup will appear after one second.

 ![](images/tutorial_step4_3.png)